KonradHoeffner/hdt/paper.md

 The measured values are subject to considerable fluctuations, see the vertical bars in \autoref{fig:benchmark}.\label{tab:benchmark}

 \autoref{tab:benchmark} demonstrates the advantage of HDT libraries in memory usage, with hdt_cpp using only 112 MB compared to 834 MB for the most memory-efficient non-HDT RDF library tested, sophia_lg (LightGraph).
-When comparing only Rust libraries, sophia_lg still uses more than three times as much memory as hdt_rs.
+When comparing only Rust libraries, sophia_lg still uses over three times as much memory as hdt_rs.
-The memory consumption is calculated by comparing the resident set size before and after graph loading and index generation, in between the memory usage may be higher.
+The memory consumption is calculated by comparing the resident set size before and after graph loading and index generation, with the caveat that the memory usage may be higher during graph loading.
 Converting other formats to HDT in the first place is also a time and memory-intensive process.
 The uncompressed and fully indexed Sophia FastGraph (sophia) strongly outperforms the HDT libraries in ?PO query time, with 20ms compared to 214ms respectively 321ms for hdt_java.
-While being the fastest querying HDT library in this test, hdt_java has a large memory usage for an HDT library placing it near the much faster sophia_lg.
+While being the fastest querying HDT library in this test, hdt_java has a large memory usage for an HDT library placing it closer to the much faster sophia_lg.
-The large overhead on small graph sizes for hdt_java in \autoref{fig:benchmark} suggests that these considerations might turn out differently with larger graph sizes.
+The large overhead on small graph sizes for hdt_java in \autoref{fig:benchmark} suggests that with larger graph sizes, these considerations might yield different results.
-In fact, HDT allows loading much larger datasets, however at that point several of the tested libraries could not have been included, such as rdflib, which already uses more than 14 GB of memory to load the ~10 million triples. hdt_rs achieves the lowest graph-loading time with 912ms compared to more than 11s for the fastest-loading non-HDT library sophia_lg. hdt_cpp and hdt_java can speed up loading by reusing previously saved indexes but these were deleted between runs to achieve consistent measurements.
+In fact, HDT allows loading much larger datasets, but at that point, several of the tested libraries could not have been included, such as rdflib, which already uses over 14 GB of memory to load the ~10 million triples. hdt_rs achieves the lowest graph-loading time with 912ms compared to more than 11s for the fastest-loading non-HDT library sophia_lg. hdt_cpp and hdt_java can speed up loading by reusing previously saved indexes, but these were deleted between runs to achieve consistent measurements.

 # Examples